Teaching English online is probably the easiest and most popular way for most people to make money online in 2020.

 I couldn’t write this post without talking about blogging.
 Travel Blogging has been my sole source of income for almost 5 years now and has allowed me to live on 5 continents and travel to almost 100 countries.
 You can read about how I make money blogging here.

 Now things are a little different in the current climate with borders closed, flights cancelled and everyone being told to stay at home, for weeks and possible even months.
 While my travel blog is definitely not making anywhere near the amount of money it was making 2 months ago, it is still making money and the best part is that it’s 100% passive income – and thus I still feel confident encouraging people to see up blogs as a fun way to make money online.
+Be it through ads or affiliate marketing, blogging is a great way to make money online.

 While income from travel blogging is down, that doesn’t mean it’s a bad time to start a blog.
 Either you could use this downtime to start the travel blog you’ve always dreamed of doing, and write about all the places you’ve visited over the past few years – perhaps promoting the articles once things calm down a little and people aren’t feeling fearful of the travel world.